ttimbers/Sampling_Distributions_Lesson/Lesson_plan.md

 * The standard deviation of the sampling distribution is equal to the standard deviation of the population distribution divided by the square root of the sample size (n).

 Each student will be assigned a sample size number.
-The student will complete a sampling distribution simulation using the assigned numbers as the sample size and the following additional parameters: Skewed and Mean).
+The student will complete a sampling distribution simulation using the assigned numbers as the sample size, 10,000 replications and the following additional parameters selected from the dropdown menu: Skewed and Mean.

 After completing the simulation, the students will copy and paste the values they obtained for the sampling distribution's standard deviation, skew and kurtosis into the correct cell in the shared Google spreadsheet.
 The Google spreadsheet has previously been set-up such that when students paste the values from their simulations into the appropriate cells the spreadsheet adds those values to plots for sample size versus standard deviation, sample size versus skew, and sample size versus kurtosis.
+At this point the terms skew and kurtosis will be reintroduced (they will have learned these in a previous class).

 Once the spreadsheet has been populated the class will discuss their observations.
 The instructor will guide and focus the discussion around the two key principles: increasing